 Music Festivals and Outdoor Concert Series

-The annual Jackson Hole Rendezvous Fest is held every March.
-The free, three-day festival with local and national bands performing at the base of Jackson Hole Mountain Resort and on Town Square is one the highlights of the winter.
+The annual Jackson Hole Rendezvous Fest is held every March/early April.
+The free, two-day festival with local and national bands performing at the base of Jackson Hole Mountain Resort and on Town Square is one the highlights of the winter.
 Past festival headliners have included Nathaniel Rateliff and The Night Sweats, Portugal.
 The Man, Uncle Kracker and the Zac Brown Band.

 Concerts on the Commons in Teton Village hosts local, regional and national bands on Sundays at 5 p.m. during July and August.
 Bring your dancing shoes as many people can’t resist the chance to boogie by the stage.
 Free.

 Music on Main: Not all live music in Jackson Hole takes place in town.
 Music on Main is a free all-ages outdoor concert series held on Thursday nights in the summer.
 It brings a diverse lineup to Victor City Park in Victor, Idaho, less than a half-hour drive from Jackson Hole.
 Concert-goers bring blankets and chairs to enjoy the music under starry skies.
-In 2022, the series will run from June TBA through August TBA.
+In 2024, the series will run from TBA.
 Performance times are 6 to 10 p.m.
 Find out more about this fun family-friendly series here.